About the host organisations

 The CEA offers various activities to help strengthen its members’ professional practice from “reflecting” on prospective topics, to “learning” about a new law, and “doing” practical case studies in small working groups or conducting specific benchmark and surveys.
 For example, it recently put together the first French Professional Referential on Ethics and Compliance and adopted its Manifesto for Business Ethics.

 The CEA also organizes book reviews with writers in the “Librairie de l’Éthique” (Ethics Book Club).
-The CEA partners with other organisations such as the IBE or ECOA.
-In 2013, it became the French Chapter of European Business Ethics Network.
+The CEA partners with other organisations such as the IBE and ECI.
+In 2013, it became the French Chapter of European Business Ethics Network (EBEN).

 It also participates in numerous conferences to constantly strengthen the integration of Ethics and Compliance into managerial decisions.